Certain childhood cancer treatments can cause kidney problems later in life.

-If kidneys don’t work correctly, fluid and waste products can build up in the blood and cause health problems.
+If kidneys don’t work correctly, fluid and waste products can build up in the blood.
+This can cause health problems.

-Therapies that can cause kidney problems include certain chemotherapy medicines, radiation, and surgical procedures.
+Therapies that can cause kidney problems include radiation, certain medicines, and surgical procedures.

 - Swelling, especially of the feet and ankles (edema)

 - High blood pressure (hypertension)

 People who have signs and symptoms of kidney problems may also have: